ComfyUI Extension: ComfyUI-nunchaku

 README

-This repository provides the ComfyUI node for Nunchaku, an efficient inference engine for 4-bit diffusion models quantized with SVDQuant.
+This repository provides the ComfyUI node for Nunchaku, an efficient inference engine for 4-bit neural networks quantized with SVDQuant.
 For the quantization library, check out DeepCompressor.

-Join our user groups on Slack and WeChat for discussions—details here.
+Join our user groups on Slack, Discord and WeChat for discussions—details here.
 If you have any questions, run into issues, or are interested in contributing, feel free to share your thoughts with us!

 Nunchaku ComfyUI Node